file_get_contents() in PHP to open file to read

-file_get_contents return the output of a file as displayed in browser.
-Here it is
+file_get_contents return the output of a file as a string.

 Here is a sample code to get output content from a file.
 While sending the request we will send name variable and try to get the welcome message with the name.
 We have used localhost for this.
 You should use your host or path in this code.